 Web Developers may describe it as building a “Search Engine Friendly” website.
 In other words, a site design that allows Search Engines to crawl and index content on the site.
 It could also mean installing a SEO module that allows for Title Tags, Meta Descriptions and Keywords to be implement in a site’s code.
 Content creators that do “SEO”, may develop new relevant content for a website.
 And… then there are Webmasters.
 SEO can simply be submitting various XML sitemaps to the major Search Engines.
 The list goes on and on….

 According to Wikipedia, their definition is as follows…

-“Search engine optimization (SEO) is the process of improving the visibility of a website or a web page in search engines via the “natural” or un-paid (“organic” or “algorithmic”) search results.
-In general, the earlier (or higher ranked on the search results page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engine’s users.
-SEO may target different kinds of search, including image search, local search, video search, academic search, news search and industry-specific vertical search engines.”
+“Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a web search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.
+In general, the earlier (or higher ranked on the search results page), and more frequently a site appears in the search results list, the more visitors it will receive from the search engine’s users; these visitors can then be converted into customers.
+SEO may target different kinds of search, including image search, local search, video search, academic search, news search, and industry-specific vertical search engines.”